ENTRY LEVEL JOB IN THE NETHERLANDS

 THE COMPLETE GUIDE

 You've finally graduated or will be soon and are now faced with the terrifying question: what next?
-Luckily, here at College Life, we're here to help you on your journey towards finding that perfect entry-level job.
+Luckily, here at College Life, we're here to help you on your journey towards finding that perfect full time entry-level job.

 What is it?

 Getting an entry-level job can be a nerve-wracking experience.
 When you're fresh out of university, despite the long list of experience you've acquired, nothing really prepares you for the confusion and disorientation of the working world.
 Before we break down the application process, here's some basic information about Dutch labor law.

 There are two types of contracts available: temporary and indefinite contracts.

 Temporary contracts are by definition, temporary.
 Normally, the contract articulates the fixed start and end date.
 As a result, temporary contracts don't have a regulated dismissal procedure.
 Even though they have a fixed end date, early termination is still possible.
 Just know that after three successive fixed-term contracts with the same employer or over 2 years, a temporary contract automatically becomes a permanent one.

 - name and residence of your employer and yourself;